 127 Park Ave., Cobleskill, NY 12043

 Here’s hoping this circa 1860 Victorian doesn’t meet the same fate.
 It actually is located a few miles outside of Cobleskill in a small hamlet called Seward.
 We almost purchased an old Masonic temple in Seward about 30 years ago.
 It was going for $12,000, had gorgeous tin ceilings and pigeon poop everywhere.
 I was pregnant at the time and talked my husband out of it.
 This Seward home has no pigeon poop, thank goodness, but features a great staircase, wood floors, fabulous windows (including stained glass) and original doors and trim.
 The standout detail is that amazing built-in!
 That’s not to discount the stained glass.
 The colors and shapes are wonderful for a home this price.
-The more I inspect the photos, the more great details I find.
+The more I inspect the photos, the more wonderful details I find.
 Note the bullseye on the newel post, the lovely honey-toned wood and the original hardware!
-The barn adds appeal, too.

 See full listing here.